carolyn-y6/Population-differences-in-problem-solving-appendix/README.md

 ## Detailed Methods
 All the statistical tests were written in R and run Alexandra Berger except for t-tests for all coverage levels on the latency to the first feeder, done by me.
-Alexandra's R code for Part 2 can be found in this GitHub repository by the name [ch2 task complexity demo training.Rmd](Population-differences-in-problem-solving-appendix/ch2 task complexity demo training.Rmd) The file paths have been modified to work on my computer.
+Alexandra's R code for Part 2 can be found in this GitHub repository by the name [ch2-task-complexity-demo-training-Alex-Berger.Rmd](Population-differences-in-problem-solving-appendix/ch2-task-complexity-demo-training-Alex-Berger.Rmd) The file paths have been modified to work on my computer.
 Unfortunetly the R code I used to do my t-tests was left on my old computer which I will gain acccess to in September.

 ## Data